pranavprabu22/Website-Portfolio/README.md

 This repository contains the source code for my personal portfolio website, built to showcase selected software engineering, machine learning, and web projects.

-The site is fully static and hosted using **GitHub Pages**, making it fast, reliable, and easy to maintain.
+The site is fully static and hosted on **GitHub Pages**, making it fast, reliable, and easy to maintain.

 🔗 **Live site:** [https://pranavprabu22.github.io/Website-Portfolio/](https://pranavprabu22.github.io/Website-Portfolio/)